 - Extracting a list of subscribers in MailUp and saving it in a file stored in a repository shared with the customer

-- every day at 4 am, the customer's system exports a .csv file containing the latest update for the recipients' personal data, to be moved to MailUp.
+- every day at 4 am, the customer's system exports a .csv file containing the latest update for the recipients' data, to be moved to MailUp.

 - The columns in the CSV file match MailUp's personal data fields, so that they can update the MailUp database.